 We may receive compensation when you click on links to products from our partners.

-When most people complain about not having heard back from a hiring manager they sent their resume to, there’s usually one possibility; the hiring manager isn’t interested in hiring them (and may not want to ruin their mood by telling them).
-Most of the time, hiring managers and talent acquisition heads do not have any interest in hiring a particular candidate for a job because they do not find enough information on the individual’s resume to hiring them.
+When people complain about not having heard back from a hiring manager they sent their resume to, there’s usually one possibility; the hiring manager isn’t interested in hiring them (and may not want to ruin their mood by telling them).
+Most of the time, hiring managers and talent acquisition heads do not have any interest in hiring a particular candidate for a job because they do not find enough information on the individual’s resume.
 Here are some tips to consider making your resume effective and landing you before the screening panel of your dream employer.

 The golden rule to writing a killer resume is to know when and how you can break the golden rules.
 Paradoxically, when you follow all the rules, you actually reduce your chances of success.Tweet This